D.R. Horton (NYSE:DHI) Announces Earnings Results

 D.R.
-Horton (NYSE:DHI) released its earnings results on Monday.
-The construction company reported $2.14 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.72 by $0.42, MarketWatch Earnings reports.
+Horton (NYSE:DHI) posted its earnings results on Monday.
+The construction company reported $2.14 earnings per share for the quarter, topping analysts’ consensus estimates of $1.72 by $0.42, MarketWatch Earnings reports.
+The company had revenue of $5.93 billion during the quarter, compared to analyst estimates of $5.57 billion.
 D.R.
-Horton had a net margin of 11.69% and a return on equity of 20.67%.
-The business had revenue of $5.93 billion for the quarter, compared to analyst estimates of $5.57 billion.
-During the same period last year, the company posted $1.16 EPS.
-The business’s revenue was up 47.6% on a year-over-year basis.
+Horton had a return on equity of 20.67% and a net margin of 11.69%.
+D.R.
+Horton’s revenue was up 47.6% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $1.16 earnings per share.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, February 25th.
-Investors of record on Wednesday, February 17th will be issued a dividend of $0.20 per share.
-This represents a $0.80 annualized dividend and a yield of 1.03%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, February 25th.
+Shareholders of record on Wednesday, February 17th will be given a dividend of $0.20 per share.
+This represents a $0.80 annualized dividend and a yield of 1.05%.
 D.R.
 Horton’s dividend payout ratio is currently 12.99%.

-DHI has been the topic of a number of research reports.
-Credit Suisse Group raised their target price on shares of D.R.
-Horton from $88.00 to $100.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-Atlantic Securities assumed coverage on shares of D.R.
-Horton in a research note on Monday, November 2nd.
-They issued an “overweight” rating and a $90.00 target price on the stock.
-Barclays lifted their price target on shares of D.R.
-Horton from $81.00 to $95.00 and gave the company an “overweight” rating in a research report on Friday, December 18th.
-Royal Bank of Canada raised shares of D.R.
-Horton from a “sector perform” rating to an “outperform” rating and lifted their price target for the company from $75.00 to $80.00 in a research report on Friday, January 8th.
-Finally, Janney Montgomery Scott assumed coverage on shares of D.R.
-Horton in a research report on Thursday, January 21st.
-They set a “neutral” rating on the stock.
-Five research analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has issued a strong buy rating to the stock.
-The stock has an average rating of “Buy” and an average price target of $81.50.
+A number of research firms have weighed in on DHI.
+Barclays upped their target price on D.R.
+Horton from $81.00 to $95.00 and gave the stock an “overweight” rating in a report on Friday, December 18th.
+Raymond James upped their target price on D.R.
+Horton from $85.00 to $89.00 and gave the stock an “outperform” rating in a report on Monday.
+BTIG Research restated a “buy” rating and set a $108.00 target price (up previously from $98.00) on shares of D.R.
+Horton in a report on Wednesday.
+Janney Montgomery Scott began coverage on D.R.
+Horton in a report on Thursday, January 21st.
+They set a “neutral” rating for the company.
+Finally, UBS Group began coverage on D.R.
+Horton in a report on Tuesday, December 8th.
+They set a “buy” rating and a $94.00 target price for the company.
+Five equities research analysts have rated the stock with a hold rating, sixteen have issued a buy rating and one has given a strong buy rating to the company.
+The company currently has an average rating of “Buy” and a consensus target price of $82.55.

 D.R.
 Horton, Inc operates as a homebuilding company in East, Midwest, Southeast, South Central, Southwest, and West regions in the United States.
 It engages in the acquisition and development of land; and construction and sale of homes in 29 states and 88 markets under the names of D.R.
 Horton, America's Builder, Express Homes, Emerald Homes, and Freedom Homes.